 Where to Buy the Book

-If you’re serious about improving your finances through starting a side hustle of some kind, then you’ll need to get your copy of Side Gigs for Teachers: Ways to Actually Make Money.
+If you’re serious about improving your finances by starting a side hustle of some kind, then you’ll need to get your copy of Side Gigs for Teachers: Ways to Actually Make Money.

 It’ll be the best few bucks you spend all year because it has the potential to turn into thousands.